- Negative externalities occur when the consumption or production of a good causes a harmful effect to a third party.

 If goods or services have negative externalities, then we will get market failure.
 This is because individuals fail to take into account the costs to other people.

-To achieve a more socially efficient outcome, the government could try tax the good with negative externalities.
-This means that consumers pay the full social cost.
+To achieve a more socially efficient outcome, the government could try to tax the good with negative externalities.
+This means that consumers pay close to the full social cost.